pydanny/pydanny.github.com/posts2014/02-24-fiction-vs-non-fiction.rst

 On the other hand, in fiction dynamic characters survive as long as they are in print.
 We can read again and again stories about heroes and anti-heroes, and recommend them to our associates.

-This is a permanence that I long to have in my writing.
+This is a permanence I long to have in my writing.

 Conclusion
 ===============================